tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 # *QUESTION*: The following implementation has the behavior that when 'seed' is
 #             not None, multiple '__call__' invocations return the same result.
+#             This has the advantage that it makes it easier to initialize
+#             two layers the same way when you want, and the downside that it
+#             makes it easier to accidentally initialize two layers the same
+#             way.
 #             An alternative implementation is that when 'seed' is not None,
 #             'RandomUniform' creates a 'Generator' instance from 'seed', stores
 #             it as a member, and draws samples from it.
 In this way, multiple